Transformational Coaching and Mentoring with Thomas Amelio

 “You are like Rilke’s Swan in his awkward waddling across the ground; the swan doesn’t cure his awkwardness by beating himself on the back, by moving faster, or by trying to organize himself better.
 He does it by moving toward the elemental water where he belongs.
 It is the simple contact with the water that gives him grace and presence.
-You only have to touch the elemental waters in your own life, and it will transform everything.
-But you have to let yourself down into those waters from the ground on which you stand, and that can be hard.
-Particularly if you think you might drown.”

-So, a good part of our work might be to help you discover or affirm what your elemental waters are, and then create a powerful, inspiring—and practical pathway, to jump in!
-For me it’s a joy to help you discover, refine and fulfill your vision, purpose and mission.
+David went on to become a world-famous poet, author, and speaker.
+A good part of our work might be to help you discover or affirm what your elemental waters are, and then create a powerful, inspiring—and practical pathway, to first dip your toe into the water, and then wade more and more into ultimate immersion.

 Private Spiritual Mentoring:

 Note: Some of my clients don’t really feel the need for “coaching” for value fulfillment and success— but just want private mentoring in meditation training, mantra instruction, yogic scripture etc. and building their own spiritual practice (sadhana).
 Please inquire if you are interested.
 The timing will be something we work out together.
 Often coaching and mentoring are combined and, working with me, you’ll see how they enhance each other!

 “Having known and studied with Thomas for over thirty years I highly recommend him for teaching and coaching -- actually for anything.
 His wisdom and love for people is infectious and makes a world of difference as you navigate bringing spirituality into everyday life.”